open-telemetry/opentelemetry.io/content/en/docs/demo/services/currency.md

 ### Set span status

-Make sure to set your span status to Ok, or Error accordingly.
+Make sure to set your span status to OK, or Error accordingly.
 You can do this using `Span->SetStatus(status)`

 ```cpp